camipe/1dv612-githubhub/README.md

 # githubhub

-githubhub presents open issues for your organiztions on github.
+Githubhub presents open issues for your organiztions on github.

-published at http://1dv612.micaelpersson.com (let me know if it's down).
+Server handles requests to github's GraphQL API and enables user to subscribe to new issues in his or her organizations.

+Client is built using Vue.js and shows open issues in his or her organizations on Github.